Black and gold logo with griffin for The Bestselling Author

-How Much Do Bestselling Authors Make?
+How Much Do Bestselling Authors Make? – Becoming a Bestselling Author

-How much do bestselling authors make?
-Most authors—including bestselling authors—get paid an “advance” when they sign a book contract with a publisher.
+Black and white How Much Do Bestselling Authors Make stamp with stars and wreathHow much do bestselling authors make?
+Most authors—including those who appear on a bestseller list such as the NYT bestseller list—get paid an “advance” when they sign a book contract with a publisher.
 This article explains when and why some authors don’t get an advance; how much bestselling author advances are; how much they bestselling authors make in royalties when a copy of their book sells; how much they make from subsidiary rights such as audio; TV, stage, streaming, and/or major motion picture adapation; foreign rights; merchandise rights; gaming rights; and how much bestselling authors can make from other income streams.
 This article is part of a series about how to become a bestselling author, written by a former literary agent who’s helped 400+ authors get literary agents and/or traditional publishers.

 Bestselling authors often make hundreds of thousands or millions of dollars.
 Bestselling author income doesn’t just include advances and royalties.
 Bestselling authors also receive additional payments for foreign editions; audio rights; movie, stage, streaming, and TV adaptation; merchandise and/or gaming rights; speaking and appearances; etc.